 Canada’s oilsands is the third largest deposit of oil on earth, with reserves of approximately 168 billion barrels and potential resources of up to 1.8 trillion barrels.
-Of Canada’s three major oilsands deposits—Athabasca, Cold Lake, and Peace River—the Athabasca region is the richest, containing over 80 percent of the original oil in place.
-This is the heart of the oilsands.
+There are three main oilsands deposits, Athabasca, Cold Lake, and Peace River, as well as significant processing and transportation infrastructure in Alberta's Industrial Heartland.

 Register to receive Canadian Oilsands Navigator notifications for new project data, lease ownership updates, new capital budgets, extensions to the site and more!

 There appears to be one word that currently describes module fabrication capacity in Alberta and Montana—underutilized.
 The most recent analysis of committed work backlog by acreage, conducted by Ground State Market Solutions, shows a deteriorating situation, with 60 per cent ...Read the full story

 Southern Pacific Resource Corp. says early results indicate inflow control devices (ICDs) on wells at its STP-McKay thermal project have the potential to generate meaningful improvements in production and steam-to-oil ratios (SORs).
 ICDs, designed to improve horizontal wellbore conformance by ...Read the full story

 A projected capital cost overrun of 50 per cent would raise eyebrows in any industry, but particularly for those who watch and play in the Alberta oilsands, this kind of announcement can trigger well-deserved concern.
 In late 2013, the partners ...Read the full story